Enter your current position

 Model retirement for one person or a couple, including different ages, incomes, and asset positions.

-Compare how pensions, savings withdrawals, State Pension, and other income may combine across retirement.
+Compare how pension withdrawals, savings withdrawals, State Pension, other income, future lump sums and annuity conversion may combine across retirement.

 See how the projection changes when investment return, inflation, tax, or life expectancy assumptions are adjusted across saved scenarios.